CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns: Background

 where $A: \Omega \to SL(2,\mathbb{C})$ is the osculating M\"{o}bius transformation from $g$ to $\tilde{g}$ satisfying

 Furthermore, we have the Hopf differential $ Q = (S_g - S_{\tilde{g}})/2$ and the hyperbolic Gauss map $G = \tilde{g}$.

 Conversely, every pair of locally univalent functions induce a conformal immersion of an umbilic-free CMC-1 surface via Equation \eqref{eq:productA} and \eqref{eq:osccomp}. \end{proposition} \begin{proof} Consider the functions $A, g, \eta$ as in Theorem \ref{thm:bryant}.
 Notice that $g'$ is non-vanishing since $f$ is umbilic free.
-By a property of the Schwarzian derivative, it is known that there exists a locally univalent function $g^{\dagger}$ that solves
+By considering the Hill's equation, it is known that there exists a locally univalent function $g^{\dagger}$ that solves

 The map $g^{\dagger}$ is unique up to a post-composition with a M\"{o}bius transformation.
 Writing $\tilde{A}:= A_{g^{\dagger}} A^{-1}_g$.
 We have

 and hence $A= C \tilde{A}$ for some constant $C \in SL(2,C)$.
 We define $\tilde{g}$ the post-composition of $g^{\dagger}$ with the M\"{o}bius transformation $C$ and obtain